 Elections & Appointments

 Each Conservation District in Washington is governed by a board of five members, referred to as “supervisors.”
-Three supervisors are elected locally by the public.
+Three supervisors are elected locally by registered voters residing in the district boundaries.
 Two are appointed by the Washington State Conservation Commission.
 At least two of the elected and one of the appointed supervisors must be local landowners or operators of a farm per RCW 89.08.
 The term of office is three years.
 Supervisors serve without compensation — they are volunteers.